aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/manage-ranges/detect-merged-cells-in-a-worksheet/_index.md

 ## **Code Example**

-Please see the following sample code to find how to identify merged cell areas in a worksheet and unmerge them.
+Please see the following sample code to see how to identify merged cell areas in a worksheet and unmerge them.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-DetectMergedCells-DetectMergedCells.java" >}}